 Soane wanted this space to be educational.
 In 1809, he toyed with a big idea: turning all of numbers 12 and 13 into a museum for architectural models, casts and drawings –organised into rational categories.
 He announced this idea to his students at the Royal Academy.
 However, this ambitious plan was impractical and was soon abandoned.

 Soane continued to acquire objects and display them, but instead of categorising objects, he decided to show his collection in creative, eclectic ways instead.

 In 1812, Soane’s unusual collection had taken over the space once occupied by the stables at the back of number 13.
 He needed more room, so he acquired the rest of the house and moved in.
 He rebuilt the front part, connecting it to the back, giving him plenty of new space to display his collection.

 Soane now opened up the house to his students, hoping to aid their studies with his collection.
 Magazines began referring to the house as ‘an Academy of Architecture’.

 In 1824, Soane acquired and rebuilt number 14 Lincoln’s Inn Fields.
 The front part was a separate house which was rented out.
-The stables and courtyard at the back were demolished, became part of his as the Picture Room.
+The stables and courtyard at the back were demolished, replaced with an extension to number 13 which became the Picture Room.